Nanyang Medical Investments Pte Ltd v Kuek Bak Kim Leslie and others

 ...for the plaintiff to resile from his promise (see for eg, Nanyang Medical Investments Pte Ltd v Kuek Bak Kim Leslie and others [2018] SGHC 263 at [140]; Oriental Investments (SH) Pte Ltd v Catalla Investments Pte Ltd [2013] 1 SLR 1182 at [83]).
 I note that the Court of Appeal in V Nithia he......

-...the defendants had to prove the following elements (see for example Nanyang Medical Investments Pte Ltd v Kuek Bak Kim Leslie and others [2018] SGHC 263 at [140]; Oriental Investments (SH) Pte Ltd v Catalla Investments Pte Ltd [2013] 1 SLR 1182 at [83]): first, there must be a clear and une......
+...prove that the following elements are satisfied (see for example Nanyang Medical Investments Pte Ltd v Kuek Bak Kim Leslie and others [2018] SGHC 263 at [140]; Oriental Investments (SH) Pte Ltd v Catalla Investments Pte Ltd [2013] 1 SLR 1182 at [83]): First, there must be a clear and unequi......